Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 Honestly, if I continued to back into parking spots for the rest of my life, I think there is a much greater chance of me hitting an adjacent car while parking than ever hitting a person, and statistics back up this claim.

-5. I don’t see why it’s any less likely for a child to be wandering into or through the parking spot that I am backing into than than the lane.
-If a toddler has escaped the attention of a parent, who is to say that this child would remain in the lane.
+5. I don’t see why it’s any less likely for a child to be wandering into or through the parking spot that I am backing into than the lane.
+If a toddler has escaped a parent’s attention, who is to say this child would remain in the lane?
 In fact, if there is a small child wandering between the parked cars, it would be much more difficult to see that child, since he or she could be obscured by the vehicles on either side of me.
 If the child is wandering in the lane, at least there is nothing for him or her to hide behind.
-There are longer and clearer sight lines.
+There are longer, clearer sightlines.
 There is no danger of that child suddenly popping out from behind another car.

 6. The biggest drawback to backing into a parking spot, and the reason I will not be backing into parking spots in the future, is time.
-Not only do I sacrifice my own time by backing into a spot (which always takes longer), but I discovered that if there is a vehicle following you in a parking lot, backing into a parking spot delays that vehicle considerably from moving forward and finding their own parking spot.
-Rather than pulling forward into a spot, I must instead drive past the desired parking spot, stop the car, turn my body so it’s in position to drive in reverse, shift into reverse, and then begin the slow process of backing into the spot.
+Not only do I sacrifice my own time by backing into a spot (which always takes longer), but I also discovered that if a vehicle is following you in a parking lot, backing into a spot delays that vehicle considerably from moving forward and finding its own spot.
+Rather than pulling forward into a spot, I must instead drive past the desired parking spot, stop the car, turn my body so it’s in position to back into the spot, shift into reverse, and then begin the slow process of backing into the spot.

-In two instances, the driver behind me pulled close enough to me that part of their vehicle was blocking the spot that I planned on backing into, and in both cases, I didn’t blame them.
-They had no idea that I was preparing to engage in this ridiculous maneuver and simply continued moving forward until I could no longer access the desired spot.
-In both cases, I instead drove forward to a new spot, feeling foolish while doing so.
+In two instances, the driver behind me pulled close enough that part of their vehicle blocked the spot I planned to back into, and in both cases, I didn’t blame them.
+They had no idea I was preparing to engage in this ridiculous maneuver and simply kept moving forward until I could no longer reach the desired spot.
+In both cases, I instead drove forward to a new spot, feeling foolish as I did so.

 If everyone backed into their parking spots, I am convinced that parking lots would become nightmares to drive through.
 Vehicles would constantly be delayed as drivers executed the required steps to back into a parking spot.

-After a week of backing into parking spot, I am happy to say that the week is over.
+After a week of backing into a parking spot, I am happy to say it is over.
 Other than the times when I back into a parking spot at a Patriots game or a concert, knowing that pulling into the lane sometimes requires aggressive driving and speed, I will be pulling forward into my parking spots like all sane people should.

-Backing into a parking spot is time consuming, and it is not safer.
+Backing into a parking spot is time-consuming and not safer.

-In fact, if you want to be safer in a parking lot, experts advise that you park farther away from the entrance, where pedestrian and vehicular traffic is less congested.
+In fact, if you want to be safer in a parking lot, experts advise parking farther from the entrance, where pedestrian and vehicular traffic is less congested.
 This is the single best way to avoid an accident in a parking lot.

-But I don’t see the drivers who are backing into parking spots for safety reasons doing this anytime soon.
-While they are perfectly willing to waste their time and ours while backing into a parking spot, I suspect that they are far less willing to park an extra 100 steps from the entrance to the grocery store for the sake of safety.
+But I don’t see drivers backing into parking spots for safety reasons doing this anytime soon.
+While they are perfectly willing to waste our time backing into a parking spot, I suspect they are far less willing to park an extra 100 steps from the grocery store entrance for the sake of safety.

 Otherwise, stop backing into parking spots.
 It makes no sense.